witnet/documentation/smart-contracts/witnet-data-feeds/price-feeds-registry.md

 Clicking on any caption above will take you to the Javascript equivalent of the **RADON script** that will be processed by the Witnet oracle on every single price update of the corresponding currency pair.

 {% hint style="tip" %}
-As introduced by the 2017 Witnet whitepaper (link), RADON is *"a flow-based, tacit, point-free scripting language [...] implemented as a domain specific language (DSL), [... that] includes normalization and aggregation methods in a MapReduce style"*.
-Basically, it specifies the math, filters, reducers and tally operator to apply to the values fetched from a set of given sources, as well as the witnessing thresholds and quality levels (link) to be met by the Witnet oracle when solving the price update.
+As introduced by the [2017 Witnet whitepaper](https://witnet.io/witnet-whitepaper.pdf), RADON is *"a flow-based, tacit, point-free scripting language [...] implemented as a domain specific language (DSL), [... that] includes normalization and aggregation methods in a MapReduce style"*.

+Basically, it specifies the math, filters, reducers and tally operator to apply to the values fetched from a set of given sources, as well as the witnessing thresholds and quality levels to be met by the Witnet oracle when solving the price update.
 {% endhint %}

 ## Code examples